argoproj/argo-workflows/docs/events.md

 ## Authentication and Security

 Clients wanting to send events to the endpoint need an [access token](access-token.md).
 The token may be namespace-scoped or cluster-scoped.
-If it is namespsace scoped, the namespace must be sent in the URL, but if it is cluster-scoped, then the namespace can be the empty string.
+If it is namespace scoped, the namespace must be sent in the URL, but if it is cluster-scoped, then the namespace can be the empty string.

 It is only possible to submit/resume resources your access token has access to.